 Insight From Our Intern on Solar and Sustainability

-I never could have imagined learning as much as I did in my time interning at Sustainable Energy Group.
+I never imagined learning as much as I did while interning at Sustainable Energy Group.

-First and foremost, solar powers much more than buildings.
-It powers the economy, raising up local businesses and entire industries, because it exists at the intersection of so many crafts and policies.
+Solar powers so much more than buildings.
+It powers the economy, raising up local businesses and entire industries, because it exists at the intersection of many different crafts and policies.

 Solar attracts and retains knowledge and talent within the community, because it offers jobs to expert engineers, like Ray Darby, who might otherwise choose to live in a bigger city where there are more job opportunities.
 Moreover, solar employs contractors, electricians, plumbers, roofers, landscapers, and tree trimmers as well as other business personnel in sales, marketing and management.
-In comparison to the coal industry, for example, which employs somewhere around 174,000 workers in the United States, the solar industry employs over 374,000.
+Comparatively speaking, the coal industry employs somewhere around 174,000 workers in the United States, while the solar industry employs over 374,000.

 Through providing jobs and keeping money in the local economy, solar builds community resilience to all kinds of problems that are present on a global scale.
 For this, people who install solar are doing far more than meets the eye.

-In addition to strengthening the local economy, they are building community resilience to environmental challenges such as wild fires, which threaten homes and natural habitats throughout California.
+In addition to strengthening the local economy, solar builds community resilience to environmental challenges such as wild fires, which threaten homes and natural habitats.
 Solar reduces the threat of wild fires and solves the problem of power outages, because it eliminates the need to transmit power over great distances before it reaches the consumer.
 Transmitting power is expensive, inefficient, and dangerous, so the shorter the distance power has to travel, the better.
 And, what’s closer than a roof or backyard?

-I learned that, in general, the energy people use comes from all different sources, including renewable and nonrenewable; as it stands, energy gets dumped into the marble maze called our grid and each marble of energy pops out through plugs in buildings or pumps at gas stations.
+In general, the energy people use comes from all different sources, including renewable and nonrenewable; as it stands, energy gets dumped into the marble maze called our grid and each marble of energy pops out through plugs in buildings or pumps at gas stations.
 Even though there is a record high of renewable energy going into the grid, still most energy comes from fossil fuels.
 People who have solar are actively dumping marbles into the maze, providing energy to consumers that would have otherwise come from fossil fuels.
-As a solar company, SEG is changing the ratio of renewable to nonrenewable energy circulating in the grid by generating power as close to home as possible, slowly but surely eclipsing fossil fuels and ridding their direct and indirect cost to the community.
+As a solar company, SEG is changing the ratio of renewable to nonrenewable energy circulating in the grid.
+Generating power as close to home as possible, renewable energy is slowly but surely eclipsing fossil fuels and ridding their direct and indirect cost to the community.

-Given that infrastructure and transportation are responsible for the most greenhouse gas emissions, I’ve come to believe that powering buildings and vehicles with renewable energy will mark a tipping point at which humanity begins to have a positive impact rather than a negative impact on the environment.
+Given infrastructure and transportation are responsible for most greenhouse gas emissions, powering buildings and vehicles with renewable energy will mark a tipping point in history, where humanity has a positive impact on the environment rather than a negative one.